jthomas/microservices_without_servers/README.md

 This repository contains resources from my conference talk about building serverless applications.

-Slides for the talk are available externally on Speaker Deck, [https://speakerdeck.com/jthomas/microservices-without-servers](https://speakerdeck.com/jthomas/microservices-without-servers).
+Slides for the talk are available here:  [https://speakerdeck.com/jthomas/microservices-without-servers](https://speakerdeck.com/jthomas/microservices-without-servers).
 There's a transcript for the talk in [transcript.md]().

-Code samples used during the talk, with usage instructions, are availalbe under the [code]() directory.
+Code samples used during the talk, with usage instructions, are available under the [code]() directory.

 **If you have any questions or comments, feel free to raise an issue or send me a tweet ([@thomasj](https://twitter.com/thomasj)).**